-- a.
-A parent/guardian or public agency may initiate a hearing regarding the public agency's proposal or refusal to initiate or change the identification, evaluation, or educational placement of the student or the provision of a free and appropriate public education (FAPE). - b.
+- A parent/guardian or public agency may initiate a hearing regarding the public agency's proposal or refusal to initiate or change the identification, evaluation, or educational placement of the student or the provision of a free and appropriate public education (FAPE). - b.
 Parents/guardians requesting a due process hearing must notify the school in writing of the nature of the problem including facts relative to the problem with the school's proposal of or refusal to initiate or change program, placement, evaluation, or identification; and a proposed resolution of the problem to the extent known and available to parents/guardians at the time.
-This notice is mandatory, and the failure to provide it to the school can diminish or extinguish a claim for attorney's fees and costs if the parents/guardians are represented by legal counsel. - c.
-The hearing will be conducted by Prep Charter High School. - d.
-Prep Charter must inform the parents of any free or low cost legal and other relevant services available in the area if the parents/guardians request the information or if the agency or parent/guardian initiates a due process hearing.
+This notice is mandatory, and the failure to provide it to the school can diminish or extinguish a claim for attorney's fees and costs if the parents/guardians are represented by legal counsel.